ustunb/risk-slim/README.md

 risk-slim
 ========

-risk-slim is a machine learning method to fit customized risk scores in python.
+risk-slim is a machine learning method to learn customized risk scores from data.

 ### Background

-Risk scores are simple tools that let users make quick risk predictions by adding and subtracting a few small numbers (see e.g., 500 + medical risk scores at [mdcalc.com](https://www.mdcalc.com/) or the [mdcalc iOS app](https://itunes.apple.com/us/app/mdcalc-medical-calculators-clinical-scores/id1001640662?ls=1&mt=8)).
+Risk scores are simple models that let users make quick risk predictions by adding and subtracting a few small numbers (see 500 + medical risk scores at [mdcalc.com](https://www.mdcalc.com/) or the [mdcalc iOS app](https://itunes.apple.com/us/app/mdcalc-medical-calculators-clinical-scores/id1001640662?ls=1&mt=8)).

 #### Video